sjp/GOMstreamer/readme.md

   - re
   - os
   - optparse
-- Media player capable of playing HTTP stream whose URL is passed through command line.
-(For example VLC player, MPlayer)
+  - datetime
+  - time
+- VLC

 Usage
 -----

 ### Standard Usage ###
-If you are an OSX user, enter your GOMtv email and password into the `play.command` script, then execute it by double clicking it.
-For GOMsaver, do the same but for the `save.command` script.
-For Linux users, edit `play.sh` and `save.sh` instead and execute the appropriate script via the terminal.
-To play the stream that GOMsaver dumped, open the file (default = `dump.ogm`) in any decent media player, like VLC.
+If you are an OSX user, enter your GOMtv email and password into the `play.command` script, then execute it by double-clicking it.
+To save a stream, do the same but for the `save.command` script.
+In order to record a stream at a specific time, edit `delayed-save.command` and as was the case with previous scripts, enter in your user credentials.
+On top of this you must enter a **Korean** time (24h format) at which to save the stream, by default this is set to 18:00.

+For Linux users, edit `play.sh`, `save.sh` and `delayed-save.sh` instead and execute the appropriate script via the terminal.
+To play the stream that GOMstreamer dumped, open the file (default = `dump.ogm`) in any decent media player, like VLC.

 ### GOMstreamer parameters ###
     -h, --help            show this help message and exit